rstudio/rstudio-docker-products/server-pro/README.md

 #### Persistent Data

-In order to persist RSP user files between container restarts please mount `/home` with a persistent volume in the host machine or your docker orchestration system.
+In order to persist user files between container restarts please mount the `/home` directory from a persistent volume on the host machine or your docker orchestration system.

 #### Licensing

-Using the RStudio Server Pro Docker image requires to have a valid License.
-You can set the RSP license to use this in one three ways:
+The RStudio Workbench Docker image requires a valid license, which can be set in three ways:

 1. Setting the `RSP_LICENSE` environment variable to a valid license key
 2. Setting the `RSP_LICENSE_SERVER` environment variable to a valid license server / port